uuur86/strobj/README.md

-# strobj

 ## PHP String Objects

 This repository allows you to access objects via string.
 You can also check if their values are valid.

 ```bash
 composer require uuur86/strobj